World Tag League (NJPW): 2017

 The 2017 edition of the World Tag League took place from November 18 through December 11.
 The tournament featured the NJPW debuts of Chuckie T., Jeff Cobb and Sami Callihan.
 The tournament featured a format change, where several top wrestlers, namely Hiroshi Tanahashi, Kazuchika Okada, Kenny Omega and Tetsuya Naito, who already had matches booked for Wrestle Kingdom 12, were left out of the tournament.
+Los Ingobernables de Japon members Evil and Sanada won the tournament, and the titles at Wrestle Kingdom 12 from Killer Elite Squad.